ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br/>

 But ENS alone isn’t the solution.
 Software developers who care need to build awareness of censorship and its methods.
 A culture shift is needed with dedication to building encrypted peer-to-peer (P2P) networks and applications that bypass traditional DNS and ISP filtering entirely. *ByteDance wouldn’t have to play these political games* if their application was more secure like [Mastodon](https://joinmastodon.org/) with [their use of decentralization](https://en.wikipedia.org/wiki/Mastodon_(social_network)#Software).
 Since these softwares gave their users governance over the platform, the company does not have the power to just “shut it down”, even under financial pressure.
-There is nothing the developers can do; if the creator of Mastodon is arrested they would be physically not be able to give officials the *user data* they were looking for because they don't have access.
+There is nothing the developers can do; if the creator of Mastodon is arrested they would be physically not be able to give officials the *user data* they were looking for because they don’t have access.
 Users own what they post and are responsible for it, not the thousands of builders, maintainers, and investors!

 <br/>